Cooking a whole smoked chicken on the Traeger grill is a great way to get a tasty dinner on the table with minimal work.

 - Use paper towels to pat the outside and inside of the chicken dry.

-- Season the meat and place on a wire rack so air can circulate all sides.
+- Season the entire chicken including under the skin into the breast meat.
+Place on a wire rack so air can circulate all sides.

 - Place in the refrigerator for 12-24 hours, uncovered.